geiselleholt/sba320reactwebapplicationproject2/README.md

 Stretch goals:
-- instead of messages use gifs - maybe use gify api for random gif
+- instead of messages use gifs - maybe use gify api for random gifs
 - Have a high score stored in local memory
+-